Karin Larsson: Early life and education

-Karin Bergöö was born in Örebro and grew up in Hallsberg, where her father, Adolf Bergöö, was a successful businessman.
+Karin Bergöö was born in Örebro 3 October 1859 and grew up in nearby Hallsberg, where her father, Adolf Bergöö, was a successful businessman.
 Her younger sister, Stina, married the English geologist Francis Arthur Bather.
-Karin showed early artistic talent, and after attending the Franska Skolan Ecole Française in Stockholm, studied at the Slöjdskolan (Handicrafts School; now Konstfack) and from 1877 to 1882 at the Royal Swedish Academy of Arts.
-After completing her studies there, she went to Grez-sur-Loing, outside Paris, where there was a colony of Scandinavian artists, to continue painting.
+Karin showed early artistic talent, and after attending the Franska Skolan in Stockholm, studied at the Slöjdskolan (Handicrafts School; now Konstfack) and from 1877 to 1882 at the Royal Swedish Academy of Arts.
+After completing her studies there, she went to Paris and studied at Académie Colarossi.
+While there, she went to Grez-sur-Loing, outside Paris, where there was a colony of Scandinavian artists, to continue painting.

 Life with Carl Larsson

-In Grez-sur-Loing she met Carl Larsson; they fell in love and in 1883 returned to Stockholm and were married, returning together to Grez-sur-Loing, where their first child, Suzanne, was born in 1884.
+In Grez-sur-Loing, where she was a friend of Julia Beck, she met Carl Larsson; they fell in love and in 1883 returned to Stockholm and were married.
+They then returned together to Grez-sur-Loing, where their first child, Suzanne, was born in 1884.
 The following year, they returned to Sweden.

 In 1888 the Larssons went to Paris, on the suggestion of Pontus Fürstenberg of Gothenburg, who wanted a large painting by Carl to add to his art collection.
 They left their two children with Karin's parents in Hallsberg, and upon their return a year later, decorated the Bergöös' new house.
-They then moved into Lilla Hyttnäs, a stuga (cottage) in Sundborn on the outskirts of Falun where her father had been born.
-They enlarged it to accommodate their growing family and it became known as the Larsson farm.
+They then moved into Lilla Hyttnäs, a cottage in Sundborn near Falun where her father had been born.
+They enlarged it as their family grew to include 8 children, and it became known as Carl Larsson-gården.
+Carl died in 1919; after Karin's death in 1928, the cottage became a biographical museum.
+As they came to need still more space, they also designed two guest cottages.